Wipeout (2008 game show): Gameplay

 Contestants compete through four rounds of competition until a final winner is determined.
 The first round features 24 contestants (they were introduced from seasons 1–3, but from season 4 onwards, not all were shown) running through a series of obstacles.
 The top 12 finishing times move on.
 The show never made clear to viewers whether or how the finishing times are adjusted for failing to complete obstacles along the way.

 The next two rounds take place on two different complex obstacles.
 They typically involve large structures that competitors have to enter, navigate around while hostile devices try to knock them off, and then jump to a landing pad to finish, where Jill Wagner awaits them.
 The competitors keep trying on these structures until roughly half of them have reached the finish; the other half are eliminated.
-This leaves only the top four (top three in some seasons) to make it to the final round called the Wipeout Zone, where the winner earns the title of Wipeout Champion and a $50,000 grand prize.
+This leaves only the top four (top three in later seasons) to make it to the final round called the Wipeout Zone, where the winner earns the title of Wipeout Champion and a $50,000 grand prize.

-The challenges change each week, but always feature offbeat and comical obstacles, such as the "Sucker Punch", "Big Balls" (the show's trademark obstacle, four very large red spheres in sequence that must be traversed from a running start, with failures often resulting in odd-angle rejections), the "Sweeper", the "Dizzy Dummy" or the "Dreadmill".
+The challenges change each week, but always feature offbeat and comical obstacles, such as the "Sucker Punch", the "Big Balls" (the show's trademark obstacle, four very large red spheres in sequence that must be traversed from a running start with failures often resulting in odd-angle rejections), the "Sweeper", the "Dizzy Dummy", or the "Dreadmill".
 Emphasis is always placed on obstacles that can produce sudden jarring collisions (the obstacle surfaces are heavily padded and competitors sometimes don helmets or flak jackets) followed by spectacular falls into the water below, these being the show's titular "wipeouts".
 As part of wiping out, the competitors often end up covered in mud, froth, vats of food, or other unlikely substances.